Tag: Relationship Guidance for Husbands

 In her mind, ending a marriage can feel like she’s choosing honor, fidelity, and virtue.

-For a woman, she gets that same sense of honor by aligning with her feelings in spite of her words.
+For a woman, she gets that same sense of honor by aligning with her feelings despite her words.

 Focus On Your Values And Let Her Have Hers